 The stooges are mistaken by a gangster for the "Three Horsemen of Boulder Dam", famous football players.
 Hired to play for his team, they blow the big game and get it in the end.
 Lucille ...
 See full summary »

 The stooges are movers for an express company and on a rainy night are sent to move some junk, including a suit of armor, from a spooky old house.
 The armor is haunted by the ghost of ...
 See full summary »

 Larry, Moe, and Curly Joe work for an editor at a Boston wildlife conservation magazine.
 They make such a mess of the pressroom that their publisher gets rid of them by sending them out ...
 See full summary »

 The stooges are running the local drugstore and mix up a potion that a desperate businessman decides to sell as scotch.
 The stooges impersonate Scotsmen at party to fool the prospective ...
 See full summary »

 The stooges are hired as reporters and their first assignment is to get a picture of a visiting prince who is planning to marry a local socialite.
 The boys disguise as servants and ...
 See full summary »

 The stooges are tailors, and are heavily in debt to the Skin & Flint finance company.
 When the boys read about the big reward for a fugitive robber, they think it could be the answer to ...
 See full summary »

 A professor bets one of his colleagues that he can turn the stooges into gentlemen within 60 days.
-With the aid of his pretty daughter, the professor tries to teach the boys proper etiquette.
+With the help of his pretty daughter, the professor tries to teach the boys proper etiquette.
+However, the boys take the chance to flirt with the professor's daughter while learning table etiquette.
 After many frustrating attempts, he introduces the stooges into society at a fancy party.
 At first things go all right, but the party soon degenerates into a wild pie fight.
 Written by

 Mitch Shapiro <firstname.lastname@example.org>